arredondojullianjoseph/point-kinetics-solver/README.md

 The six-group solver's asymptotic period agrees with the inhour equation to within 0.21%, confirming the ODE solver is behaving correctly in that timescale.

+That remaining 0.21% isn't solver error — it's a real feature of the physics.
+The inhour equation describes the *pure* asymptotic mode, but the actual transient is a mix of six exponential terms (one per precursor group), and the fastest of those still hasn't fully died out by t = 40 s.
+Pushing the fit window later (say, t ≥ 50 s) tightens the agreement further, at the cost of needing an even longer simulation to get there.

 ## What's Next?
 - **Prompt Jump Approximation:** Verifying the near-instant power jump right after the step insertion against the analytical ratio, $n(0^+)/n(0^-) = \beta/(\beta - \rho)$.
 - **Expanded Usage:** Adding setup instructions, and varying step sizes.